-Expats should note that another great feature of Calgary's healthcare system is the existence of what are known as 'walk-in clinics'.
-There are many of these establishments in the greater Calgary area, most of which are open in the evenings and on weekends.
+Expats should note that another great feature of Calgary's healthcare system is the existence of walk-in clinics.
+There are many in the greater Calgary area, most of which are open in the evenings and on weekends.
 Staffed by committed professionals, these clinics can supply patients with basic drugs and treatments.

 Private health insurance in Calgary

-Expats who do have permanent residency in Alberta and reside in the province for less than 183 days per year will need to invest in private cover.
+Expats who don’t have permanent residency in Alberta and reside in the province for less than 183 days a year will need to invest in private health cover.

-Leading reputable private healthcare companies selling medical insurance to supplement AHCIP coverage include Manulife, Sunlife and Great-West Life.
+Leading reputable private healthcare companies include Manulife, Sunlife and Great-West Life.
 It might be necessary to engage the services of one of these companies to help pay for dental care, psychological counselling, physiotherapy and the like.